VFS-VRAR/BrickBreaker/README.md

 The game's objective is to eliminate all of the BRICKS at the top of the screen by hitting them with the BALL.
 But, if the ball hits the bottom GAME OVER, the player loses and the game ends!
 Face new challenges as progress through the game, unlocking new levels, and new power-ups.

 ## Project Aim / Goal / Pillars
+Project Goal is create a homage to the classic Brick Breaker.
+We wanted to maintaim the most iconic elements, with some twists and different elements.
+With that we create a familier but still new experience for players.

+* Pillars **Add description to each pillar**
+  - Old but New
+  - Simple controls, funny interactions
+  - Quick Reflexes

 ## Features
 * Brick System
     - [x] Different colors based on health